mehranghamaty/html-compiler/README.md

 Example shown; should be relatively straight forward.

 place your fragments in the html_fragments folder, place your html pages in html_pages then run the command it will replace all of the {{ fragmentname.html }} with the contents of the fragment.
+The entent being to prioritize having i18n and l10n support.
+Ideally making translations a zero-overhead abstraction which happens before the application runs.

 ```
 pip install .